Leafwing-Studios/fop-rules/docs/_WIP-HIDING.md

 - one of your hiding spot was revealed, and the investigating creature rolled an X on their discovery roll
 - you spend movement to travel laterally
-- you take an action that targets another creature
+- you make an attack against or apply a boon to a creature other than yourself

-After you are revealed, you appear in the the tile from which you took the action in question (having been hiding there all along) and have advantage on basic attacks until the end of the current turn.
+After you are revealed, you appear in the the tile from which you took the action in question (having been hiding there all along) and have advantage on single-target attacks until the end of the current turn.
 If the tile(s) are now occupied (and you cannot normally share tiles), you appear in the nearest tile(s) of your choice instead.

-When you took the Hide minor action to become hidden, you designated several hiding spots.
-Hiding spots must always be **suitable.** A hiding spot is suitable if, for all of your tiles:

 Other creatures can reveal hiding spots by taking the Scan minor action or Track reaction.
 Hiding spots are also immediately revealed when they no longer suitable, as defined below: